top of page

 Collins Gulf 2-Day Overnight Hike

-This two-day hike features eye-popping springtime wildflowers, amazing waterfalls, disappearing streams and majestic overlooks.
+This two-day hike in Savage Gulf State Park features eye-popping springtime wildflowers, amazing waterfalls, disappearing streams and majestic overlooks.
 There are steep descents/return ascents into/out of Collins Gulf.
 Otherwise, it's a moderate hike.
 Access this adventure from the Savage Gulf South Trailhead.

 Horsepound Falls